reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 {{% image alt="settings" src="images/posts/retrofit/POST.jpg" %}}
 {{% image alt="settings" src="images/posts/retrofit/POST-response.jpg" %}}

-Once successfully posted, we should now be able to make a GET call to confirm
+Once the POST request is successful, we should now be able to make a GET call to confirm this addition.
 {{% image alt="settings" src="images/posts/retrofit/GET-response.jpg" %}}

 Now that our REST service works as expected, we will move on to setup another application that will act as a REST client making calls to this service.
 In the process, we will learn about Retrofit and its various features.

 ## Introduction to REST Client Application
-The REST Client application will be a [Spring Boot Library Audit application]((https://github.com/ranjanih/code-examples/tree/ranjani-retrofit/core-java/retrofit/introduction-to-retrofit/AuditApplication)) that exposes REST endpoints and uses Retrofit to call another REST service.
+The REST Client application will be a [Spring Boot Library Audit application]((https://github.com/ranjanih/code-examples/tree/ranjani-retrofit/core-java/retrofit/introduction-to-retrofit/AuditApplication)) that exposes REST endpoints and uses Retrofit to call our previously setup Library application.
 The result is then audited in an in-memory database for tracking purposes.

 ## Adding Retrofit dependencies
 ### Maven